aviart/gd-star-rating/readme.txt

 7. Example multi rating block

 == Changelog ==
+= 1.7.2 =
+* Fixed few critical bugs in rating rendering
+* Several more bugs in widgets and javascript
+* More PHP warnings and notices fixed

 = 1.7.1 =
 * Major code reorganization, optimization, speed up and less memory usage
 * Redesign for some plugins panels